Separation-Utility Pareto Frontier: An Information-Theoretic Characterization: Appendix to Section

-Our baselines are chosen to cover the main existing methods that enforce separation from different approaches: constrained optimization, information‐theoretic penalties, distributional robustness, and distribution matching.
-So that (i) results are (indirectly) comparable to prior or later methods in each of the lines or approaches and (ii) differences among different approaches become visible from the experiments.
+Our baselines are chosen to cover the main existing methods that enforce separation from different approaches: constrained optimization, information-theoretic penalties, distributional robustness, and distribution matching.
+This choice has two goals: (i) to make our results indirectly comparable to prior and future methods within each line of work, and (ii) to make the differences among these algorithmic approaches visible in the experiments.

-For the implementation, we use authors’ public code when available; otherwise, we follow their paper pseudocode as closely as possible, keeping model/backbone, splits, and data preprocessing fixed across methods.
+For implementation, we use authors' public code when directly applicable.
+Otherwise, we follow the corresponding paper pseudocode as closely as possible and implement controlled adaptations under the same model backbone, data splits, and preprocessing.